5 Rules for Forwarding Email

 If you feel the need to include Not Safe For Work, that indicates you shouldn’t forward it in the first place.
 It should go without saying (but I have to say it because folks do so anyway).
 Instead, be respectful of your and other employers’ time and resources.

-If on company time using company email — think not twice but three times if forwarding is worth the risk of your on-the-job credibility and professionalism being diminished.
+If you are on company time using company email, think not twice but three times if forwarding is worth the risk of your on-the-job credibility and professionalism being diminished.

 5. Respect Privacy